lumarel/knowledgebase/kubernetes/rockylinux_awx.md

 kubectl logs -n projectcontour deployment/contour --all-containers -f
 ```

-### Local Path Provisioner is unable to create pv's
+### Local Path Provisioner is unable to create pv's or applications using a pvc can't write

 Most likely it's because SELinux is misbehaving.